jtcarrillo/prog-dev/CPlusPlus/1_Why_CPlusPlus/README.md

 - Stack memory is allocated in a contiguous block whereas Heap memory is allocated in any random order.
 - Stack doesn't require to de-allocate variables whereas in Heap de-allocation is needed.
 - Stack allocation and deallocation are done by compiler instructions whereas Heap allocation and deallocation is done by the programmer.

+## Value_Semantics.cpp

+C++ supports both value semantics and reference semantics.
+Value semantics lets us pass objects by value instead of just passing references to objects.
+In C++, value semantics is the default, which means that you pass an instance of a class or struct, it behaves in the same way as passing an int, float, or any other fundamental type.
+To use reference semantics, we need to explicitly use references or pointers.

+In the example code, the C++ programmer states that the toppings are completely encapsulated by the Bagel class.
+Had the programmer intended the topping list to be shared among several bagels, it would have been declared as a pointer of some kind: std::shared_ptr, if the ownership is shared among several bagels, or a std::weak_ptr, if someone else owns the topping list and is supposed to modify it as the program executes.

+In Java for example, objects references each other with shared ownership.
+Therefore, it's not possible to distinguish whether the topping list is intended to be shared among several bagels or not, or whether it is handled somewhere else or if it is, as in most cases, completely owned by the Bagel class.

 # References